hybridgroup/gobot/platforms/ble/README.md

 ### OSX

 You need to have XCode installed to be able to compile code that uses the Gobot BLE adaptor on OSX.
-This is because the `gatt` package uses a CGo based implementation.
+This is because the `ble` package uses a CGo based implementation.

 ### Ubuntu